-Johnston Campbell Ltd (JCL), the "Firm" is a MIFID investment firm authorised and regulated by the Financial Conduct Authority (FCA).
+Amber River True Bearing (ARTB) (the "Firm" or "we"), is a MIFID investment firm authorised and regulated by the Financial Conduct Authority (FCA).
 We are required to comply with the disclosure requirements under the Investment Firms Prudential Regime (IFPR), which is set out in the FCA Handbook MIFIDPRU 8.
 This supersedes the previous Pillar 3 disclosure.

-For the purpose of prudential regulations, we are classified as a SNI (small and non-interconnected) firm and are subject to the basic requirements.
+For the purpose of prudential regulations, we are classified as a SNI (small and noninterconnected) firm and are subject to the basic requirements.
 We are required to provide a level of detail in our disclosures that is appropriate to our size and internal organisation, and to the nature, scope, and complexity of our activities.

-The following sections of the MIFIDPRU disclosure rules apply to us:
+The following sections of the MIFIDPRU disclosure rules apply the us: